AviatrixSystems/Docs/HowTos/field_notices.rst

 **New Site2Cloud connections will not pass traffic for Aviatrix Systems running software prior to 4.0.691**

-Problem: AWS has introduced some changes in VGW/CGW which are having some unintended consequences around setting up new VPN Connections.
+Problem: AWS introduced changes in VGW IPSEC VPN recently which broke VPN traffic passing.
 Existing VPN connections will not be affected.
-The new Site2Cloud connections will not pass traffic, even though they may be reported as being “UP”
+Customers who establishes a new `Transit VPC to VGW <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_ connections will not pass traffic, even though they may be reported as being “UP”.

-Description: Aviatrix Software uses SHA256 to setup Site2Cloud connections with AWS’s VGW/CGW.
-Due to changes that were made by AWS recently, we discovered during the week of Feb 4th 2019 that new VPN Connections to VGW/CGW were not transmitting traffic.
-We have discussed this issue with AWS’s technical support team.
+Description: Aviatrix Software uses SHA256 to setup IPSEC VPN connections with AWS VGW.
+Due to changes that made by AWS recently, we discovered during the week of Feb 4th 2019 that new VPN Connections to VGW IPSEC tunnel were not passing traffic.
+We have submitted a support ticket with AWS technical support team.
 AWS has recommended that we use SHA1 instead of SHA256 for the Phase 2 part of IPSec configuration.
-They have acknowledged the issue and are looking to address it.
-Meanwhile, our engineering team has changed to use SHA1 per AWS recommendation and has released a new build 4.0.691 to address this issue.
+They have acknowledged the issue and are looking to address the problem.
+Meanwhile, Aviatrix engineering team made updates based on AWS recommendation and has released a new build 4.0.691 to address this issue.

 Solution: Customers running into this issue are requested to upgrade their Aviatrix system to 4.0.691 or later using the instructions `here <https://docs.aviatrix.com/HowTos/inline_upgrade.html#how-to-upgrade-software>`__.
 After upgrading, follow these directions:

-  * For a new connect ion to VGW in Transit Network scenario, customers should go to Controller GUI/Transit Network/Setup and go to Step 8 and disconnect the VGW and reconnect again via Step 3
+  * For a new connection to VGW in Transit Network scenario, customers should login to the Controller, go to Transit Network -> Setup and go to `Step 8 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#remove-transit-gw-to-vgw-connection>`_ to disconnect the VGW and reconnect again via `Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_.
   * For a standalone Site2Cloud connection, rebuild the connection through Controller GUI/Site2Cloud and avoid using SHA256 for Phase 2.

 Please test your network connections and if you continue to face further issues after going through the above steps, please open a ticket by sending an email to support@aviatrix.com